akashbhadouria/React-Hello-World/README.md

 1. Either clone the repository or download the zip file.
-2. Open it in your IDE & run command, npm install after going to the righ directory.
+2. Open it in your IDE & run command, npm install after navigating to the right directory.

 # Getting Started with Create React App